Act of Heroism by MA2 Mark A. Mayo Saves Lives at Naval StationDan Doyle

 Mark A. Mayo was born in Washington, D.C., but his family moved to Hagerstown, MD in the late 1990s.
 He graduated from Williamsport High School in 2007.
 He had been a wrestling champion while there and was an above average student according to his guidance counselor, Randy Longnecker.
 Longnecker, in a statement, seems to support Mayo’s mother’s comments about Mark’s character, said: “He pulled himself up by his bootstraps.
 He worked hard.”

 We are saddened by the terrible loss of such an obviously good person and a Sailor of great character and worth.
 That such things happen is a mystery to us.
 But the selfless heroism that MA2 Mayo demonstrated that evening aboard the Mahan, makes us proud of him and the way he was raised.
 We honor his commitment to duty and to his fellow Sailors.
 We thank him for his nobility in the face of death.
 We also offer our condolences and prayers to his family, to his shipmates, and to the entire Naval Station Norfolk community.

-Petty Officer 2nd Class Mark A. Mayo will be buried with full military honors at Arlington National Cemetery.
+Petty Officer 2nd Class Mark A. Mayo was buried with full military honors at Arlington National Cemetery.
 Rest in peace good Sailor.
 Rest in Peace.